it-at-m/helm-charts/charts/refarch/README.md

           key: my-key
 ```

-If you need to set multiple environment variables at once, you can load the whole content of a global secret or configmap.
+If you need to set multiple environment variables at once, you can load the whole content of a global Secret or ConfigMap.
-In this case, the name of the keys in the secret or configmap define the name of the created environment variable.
+In this case, the name of the keys in the Secret or ConfigMap define the name of the created environment variable.

 Example:
 ```yaml